 TX Forms Overview

-TX Forms is accessible through TargetX Builder, replacing the previous TargetX Forms tool in TargetX Event Forms or TargetX Inquiry Forms.
+Access TX Forms through TargetX Builder, replacing the previous TargetX Forms tool in TargetX Event Forms or TargetX Inquiry Forms.
 This tool allows you to conveniently access your existing forms and utilize enhanced features and a modernized interface.

 What are TX Forms?